 Making a deep dive into her museum exhibit Love Language with my Meta RB glasses

-What began as a routine museum visit became a compound, exhilarating experience that unfolded, layer by layer, like the work itself.
+What began as a routine museum visit became a compound experience that unfolded, layer by layer, like the work itself.
 The more time I spent studying White Hawk’s art, the more my understanding deepened—not only of the work, but of the histories, values, and philosophies embedded within it.
 The exhibition spans fifteen years of practice and is remarkably cohesive, guided by four recurring principles: See, Honor, Nurture, and Celebrate.
 These are not slogans.
-They are ethical positions, offered to the viewer as ways of being in relation—to art, to history, and to one another.
+They are ethical positions, offered to the viewer as ways of being in relation—to history, to art, and to each other.

 Because of my background, this work is deeply personal.
 I’ll get to that—but first, some viewing context.
 I have Stargardt’s disease, a genetic form of macular degeneration.
 My peripheral vision remains intact, but my central vision has deteriorated to the point that I am unable to read text.
 For the past five years, most of my museum visits were made with friends who generously read captions and wall text aloud for me.
 Now, that limitation has been bridged by my Meta Ray-Ban glasses.